cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 * self.children - children of the node

 ## Elementary functions
-* BestorgAD overloads elementary functions to accomodate Dual objects:
+* BestorgAD overloads elementary functions to accomodate Dual objects and Node objects:
   * ```exp``` - calculates e to the power of the input
   * ```sin``` - calculates the sine of the input
   * ```cos``` - calculates cosine of the input